The Standard American Diet Is Shortening Our Children's Lives

-Mourning the loss of a child . . . every parent's greatest fear.
-But as a society we have created an environment where, according to the CDC, the current generation of children will NOT outlive their parents!
+Mourning the loss of a child is every parent's greatest fear.
+But as a society we have created an environment where the current generation of children may NOT outlive their parents!1

 The poor dietary habits of today’s children is contributing to their obesity, chronic illness, and ill-health.
 It is also laying a foundation for poor academic performance, chronic disease later in life, violent behavior, and premature death.
 But children are not making these choices on their own; children’s dietary habits are ingrained by their parents.

 Poor nutrition gravely impacts children's health throughout their lives.
 Junk food IS life-threatening!!
 Take a look at the numbers.

-- Overweight/obesity rates have doubled among children and tripled among adolescents in the past 20 years.
-These children also suffer the social stigmatization associated with being overweight.
+- Overweight and obesity rates have doubled among children and quadrupled among adolescents in the past 30 years.2 These children also suffer the social stigmatization associated with being overweight.

-- Obesity in children increases their risk of cardiovascular disease, diabetes, asthma, joint problems, sleep apnea, early puberty, and several cancers.
+- Obesity in children increases their risk of cardiovascular disease, diabetes, asthma, joint problems, sleep apnea, early puberty, and several cancers.2

-- Most adult cancers are linked to poor childhood nutrition.
+- Many adult cancers are linked to poor childhood nutrition.7,8

-The effects of poor nutrition on the brain are dramatic too - new research links poor dietary habits to adult violence.
+The effects of poor nutrition on the brain are dramatic too—research has linked poor childhood dietary habits to adult violence.
 The Cardiff University study involving 17,500 people found 10-year-olds who ate sweets daily were significantly more likely to have a violence conviction by age 34.
 The researchers found that 69% of the participants who were violent at the age of 34 had eaten sweets and chocolate nearly every day during childhood, compared to 42% who were non-violent.9 Frequent consumption of fast food and baked goods in particular has been associated with an increased risk depression, and in children and teens, poor nutrition is linked to lower IQ scores, depression and diminished academic performance.10-13

 We are the parents, and we must take control of our children's health!
 Indeed, we are in full control of the meals that we provide and the examples that we set.
 The bottom line is that we can have a major impact on the future health of our children.
 Our goal should be to instill healthy habits in our children so that they grow up at a healthy weight, enjoy healthful foods and exercise, and hold on to these habits as adults.
-Please arm yourself with this critical information about how to protect your children's health, both mind and body, by feeding them right and educating them about the power of food.
+Please arm yourself with the critical information about how to protect your children's health, both mind and body, by feeding them right and educating them about the power of food.

 - An essential guide for raising children with healthy minds and bodies.